 Getting a visa can feel like a hurdle to moving and working abroad. it's inevitably a complex and alien process which takes time.
 It’s all worth it, though.
 Once you have your paperwork all set, you can get onto the more enjoyable aspects of planning your new life.

 Once you need to send money either to or from the France, consider using a money conversion service like Wise to avoid unfair exchange rates.
 There's a small transparent fee, and when your money is converted from one currency to another you’ll get the real exchange rate - the same one you can find on Google.
 Not only that, but Wise receives and sends money via local bank transfers instead of internationally, further saving you money by cutting out hefty international transfer fees.

 If your trip is short or opening a bank account in France isn't an option, you can always withdraw money from your foreign account using a French ATM.
-Just keep in mind it'll be more favourable to agree to be charged in the local currency, not your home currency.
+Just keep in mind it'll be more favorable to agree to be charged in the local currency, not your home currency.